steffenschaefer/gwt-gradle-plugin/README.md

 Several example projects can be found in [/examples](examples).

-# Quickstart
+# Usage

-This will guide you through the steps needed to set up gwt-gradle-plugin for a GWT web application project using Maven/Gradle standard layout.
+The following example shows the code to set up gwt-gradle-plugin for a GWT web application project using Maven/Gradle standard layout.
-To learn about different scenarios or more specific configuration needs, please refer to the [Documentation][doc]

-## Plugin dependency

-As this is not a core Gradle plugin, you have to ensure, that Gradle knows how to get the plugin.
-Do do this, add the following lines to your build.gradle:

     buildscript {
         repositories {